RemedyData/Meriskill_Skill_Human_Resource_Analysis_Internship/README.md

 - From the analysis done female gender, older employees, divorced employees and those living very farther from the company are more likely to be retained for a longer period of time.

-- Those with good work life balance and are more nearer to the customers are more attrited
+- Those with good work life balance and whose services are more rendered to the customers are more attrited.

 - It is suggested that a friendly survey be conducted among the employees at certain intervals yearly so as give the management team a better understanding of their employees.

 - Likewise, more incentives should be offered to the employees so as to retain them for a longer period.

 ---
-e

 ### Thank you for reading.

 I am open for entry-level data analyst role.